whylabs/langkit/langkit/docs/modules.md

 ### `prompt.injection`

-The `prompt.injection` computed column will contain classification scores from a prompt injection classifier to attempt to predict whether a prompt contains an injection attack.
-The higher the score, the more likely it is to be a prompt injection attack.
+The `prompt.injection` column will return the maximum similarity score between the target and a group of known jailbreak attempts and harmful behaviors, which is stored as a vector db using the FAISS package.
+The higher the score, the more similar it is to a known jailbreak attempt or harmful behavior.

-It currently uses the HuggingFace's model [`JasperLS/gelectra-base-injection`](https://huggingface.co/JasperLS/gelectra-base-injection) to make predictions.

-> Note: The current model has been known to yield high false positive rates and might not be suited for production use.
+This metric is similar to the `jailbreak_similarity` from `themes` module.
+The difference is that the `injection` module will compute similarity against a much larger set of examples, but the used encoder and set of examples are not customizable.

 ## Input/Output